Polycademy/PHP-Validation/readme.md

 can be executed multiple times against different datasets, making it very useful for processing dynamic data.

+You can easily extend this validator by simply adding more rules by extending "\Polycademy\Validation\Rule".
+Make sure to check out the source code!

 2.0 Examples
 ------------

+You can add rules and filters individually!

 ```php
 use Polycademy\Validation\Validator;